 1. You don’t show possession with an apostrophe “s”

 So if you want to say, “Diane’s house is white,” you’d literally write “The house of Diane is white” (la maison de Diane est blanche).
 In English, you can certainly say the house of Diane is white instead of using the apostrophe “s” but you’d probably get a few strange looks, especially if you’re a native speaker.
 It doesn’t sound natural at all.
 In French, it’s not a matter of not sounding natural — there’s literally no other option.
-The sentence is always structured “the x of x.”
+The sentence is always structured “the x of x” and is one of the French language basics you should commit to memory right away.

 A quick note about the apostrophe in French.
 Sometimes you’ll see an apostrophe “s” used in product or store names and marketing slogans that try to incorporate English words/phrases.
 The use of the apostrophe is not grammatically correct and not a French thing, in my experience.
 I’ve seen menu items and products at the grocery store called “meat ball’s” or “Burger World’s,” etc.